assassint2017/abdominal-multi-organ-segmentation/README.md

 # abdominal-multi-organ-segmentation
-abdominal multi-organ segmentation using pytorch
+abdominal multi-organ segmentation using pytorch,**pytorch version: 0.4.0**

 the data come from an online challenge called **Multi-atlas labeling Beyond the Cranial Vault**, for the detail, you can check this link:**https://www.synapse.org/#!Synapse:syn3193805/wiki/217752**. in this challenge, the task is to segement 13 different kind of organ as follow: